emostov/covid415/README.md

 * Wait for current user location.
 * Once user location is received dispatch to state.
-* When a change in user location is detected in componentDidUpdate calculate distance from user for each task
+* When a change in user location is detected in componentDidUpdate calculate distance from user for each task and dispatch each task with updated distance to state
 * Upon tasks receiving a non-null distance attribute, trigger a sort of tasks by location

-__Future improvements:__
+__Bottleknecks & Future improvements:__

   At the moment all of the above flow takes place within react components.
-Therefore, the execution of each step is dependent on components mounting, and updating.
-For example, we check if task's have distance to sort them
+Therefore, the execution of each step is dependent on components mounting, and updating, and in some cases, rendering.
+For example, we check if task's have distance to sort them in a render method.

+  To improve this in future, we plan on decoupling user location, task distance calculations, and task sorting from the components.
+Broadly speaking, we plan to have an array in state of task ids, that will hold order.
+Upon recieving a non-null user location trigger distance calculations for each task.
+When a task with an updated distance is dispatched, a check for the ability to sort the task id array will be triggered.
+Components rendering ordered tasks can simply reffer to the task id array in state.

 ##### Code